mmeyer2k/harpocrates/README.md

 # :herb: Harpocrates
 Bulletproof symmetric encryption library for .NET Framework.
-Many of the .NET encryption code examples to be found online are **flawed**.
+Many of the .NET encryption code examples found online are deeply **flawed**.
 Harpocrates protects your data by protecting you from yourself.

 (Ancient Greek: [Ἁρποκράτης](https://en.wikipedia.org/wiki/Harpocrates)) was the god of silence, secrets and confidentiality in the Hellenistic religion.